All Episodes

 What are you doing in that computer monitor in there?

-Just turned it Royal Blue on me.
+Just turned it royal blue on me.

-Don't mess with I can still read it.
+I can still read it.

-The Excellence in Broadcasting Network, Rush Limbaugh, and the EIB Network 800 282-2882.
+The Excellence in Broadcasting Network, Rush Limbaugh, and the EIB network, 800-282-2882.

-The email address L Rushbow at EIBNet.com.
+The email address, lrushbow at EIBNet.com.

-They have uh they've there's a huge line of aircraft waiting to get out of Phoenix.
+There's a huge line of aircraft waiting to get out of Phoenix.

-The Super Bowl champions have been moved to the front of the line uh by air traffic control.
+The Super Bowl champions have been moved to the front of the line by air traffic control.

-There's some rain out there too.
+There's some rain out there, too.

-Uh and uh they should be getting back.
+And they should be getting back.

-It's about a four and a half, five hour well, for their plane, probably maybe five and a half hours back, five hours back.
+Well, for their plane, probably maybe five and a half hours back, five hours back.

-Uh big ticker tape parade in New York tomorrow.
+Big ticker tape parade in New York tomorrow.

 Who knows?

-We won't know till it happens.
+We won't know until it happens.

-They had them both on the show, uh, Fox News Sunday with Chris Wallace.
+Fox News Sunday with Chris Wallace.

-Uh and the idea was that they would both be on separately.
+And the idea was that they would both be on separately.

-Uh after Hillary finished, they asked Hillary to stay there and stay connected so she could hear what McCain said.
+After Hillary finished, they asked Hillary to stay there and stay connected so she could hear what McCain said.

 They kept her microphone live.

-After McCain finished, she was asked, uh, and McCain was asked if they'd like to speak to each other.
+After McCain finished, she was asked, and McCain was asked if they'd like to speak to each other.

-Uh properly so, because part of the conservative complaint against McCain is his deference to Democrats while treating conservatives much more harshly.
+Properly so, because part of the conservative complaint against McCain is his deference to Democrats while treating conservatives much more harshly.

-Uh Republicans might want somebody less inclined to put the gloves on against Hillary than taking them off against fellow Republicans.
+Republicans might want somebody less inclined to put the gloves on against Hillary than taking them off against fellow Republicans.

-And this the Morrissey is exactly right here.
+And Morrissey is exactly right here.

 Let's just put it that way.